gophercloud/gophercloud/UPGRADING.md

 )

 // We have the option of filtering the server list.
 If we want the full
-// collection, leave it as an empty struct opts := servers.ListOpts{Name: "server_1"}
+// collection, leave it as an empty struct or nil opts := servers.ListOpts{Name: "server_1"}

 // Retrieve a pager (i.e. a paginated collection)